cbid71/my-openbao-playground/README.md

 the annotations will tell kubernetes to add a sidecar to the pod, in charge of fetching the secret.

-`vault.hashicorp.com/agent-inject-secret-*.txt` must contains the real full path of the secret `vault.hashicorp.com/agent-inject-template-*.txt` is a template that will translate the content of the secret into a file By default the file will be mounted on the pod in `/vault/secrets/*.txt` The defaut location of the file can be changed by adding an annotation `vault.hashicorp.com/agent-inject-path:` valuing a directory where everything we be stored
+- `vault.hashicorp.com/agent-inject-secret-*.txt` must contains the real full path of the secret
+- `vault.hashicorp.com/agent-inject-template-*.txt` is a template that will translate the content of the secret into a file
+- By default the file will be mounted on the pod in `/vault/secrets/*.txt`
+- The defaut location of the file can be changed by adding an annotation `vault.hashicorp.com/agent-inject-path:` valuing a directory where everything will be stored
 example:
 `vault.hashicorp.com/agent-inject-path: "/my/custom/path"`